IntegralEquations/Inti.jl/docs/src/tutorials/layer_potentials.md

 pde = Inti.Laplace(; dim = 2)
 𝒮, 𝒟 = Inti.single_double_layer_potential(; pde, source = Q)
 ```

+creates the single and double layer potentials for the Laplace equation in 2D.

 ## Direct evaluation of layer potentials